Paris Hilton: Screen and business ventures (2008–2011)

-The romantic comedy The Hottie and the Nottie (2008), in which Hilton starred, was a critical and commercial failure.
-She appeared in the My Name Is Earl episode "I Won't Die with a Little Help from My Friends".
-A documentary about Hilton, Paris, Not France, was screened at the 2008 Toronto International Film Festival.
-The gothic rock musical Repo!
-The Genetic Opera (2008) featured Hilton as Amber Sweet, the surgery and painkiller-addicted daughter of a biotech magnate.
-After screening at San Diego Comic-Con, the film received a limited release.
-Horror.com described it as "by far Hilton's best role", but Jam!
-Movies called her a "hopeless twit as an actress".
+The romantic comedy film The Hottie and the Nottie (2008), in which Hilton starred, was a critical and commercial failure.
+Her next film role, as the surgery-addicted daughter of a biotech magnate (played by Paul Sorvino), in the gothic rock horror musical Repo!
+The Genetic Opera (2008), had a better reception.
+Despite limited box office returns and mixed reviews, the film achieved cult status and a devoted following.
+Horror.com described it as "by far Hilton's best role".
 At the 29th Razzie Awards, she won as Worst Actress for The Hottie and the Nottie and as Worst Supporting Actress for Repo!.
+She guest-starred in the My Name Is Earl episode "I Won't Die with a Little Help from My Friends" and in the Family Guy episode "I Dream of Jesus".
+A documentary about Hilton, Paris, Not France, was screened at the 2008 Toronto International Film Festival, and aired on MTV on July 28, 2009.

 Hilton starred in an MTV reality series, Paris Hilton's My New BFF, about her search for a new best friend, which premiered on September 30, 2008.
 The series was a hit and topped all other cable shows in its time slot.
 That year, she also appeared in two viral Funny or Die videos, Paris Hilton Responds to McCain and Paris Hilton Gets Presidential with Martin Sheen, and, inspired by her love for dogs, created a canine apparel line, Little Lily by Paris Hilton.

 As a result of the American version's success, Paris Hilton's British Best Friend debuted on ITV2 in England on January 29, 2009, the second season of Paris Hilton's My New BFF premiered on June 2, and Paris Hilton's Dubai BFF was internationally broadcast on MTV in April 2011.
 She guest-starred in the fifth episode of Supernaturals fifth season, which aired on October 8, 2009.
 In 2009, Hilton also released a sunglasses line and a range of hair products that included shampoos, conditioners and vitamins.
 She won the Female Celebrity Fragrance of the Year Award at the 2009 Fifi Awards.